 - 4.6.48 Skelton Lake and its surrounds have the potential to become a new visitor attraction located along the River Aire corridor.
 The lake is already an important bird habitat, but there is limited recreational use of the area because current access arrangements are inadequate.
-There is a balance to be struck between managing and protecting habitats at the lake and opening up the surrounds of the lake to visitors. - 4.6.49 The Council support the creation of a visitor attraction at the northern end of the lake along the southern edge of the housing allocation.
-The aim would to be build a visitor centre linked to management of the lake as a wildlife habitat.
-This needs to be a distinctive and sustainable building, exemplifying high standards of architectural and landscape design which is sensitive to it setting.
-It would act as a gateway into the Lower Aire Valley nature sites and river corridor from the urban area of Leeds. - 4.6.50 Creation of a visitor centre fits into a larger green space enhancement project, including improvements to the natural habitat, public rights of way signage, interpretation, provision of bird hides and incorporating the area to the west of Wyke Beck.
+There is a balance to be struck between managing and protecting habitats at the lake and opening up the surrounds of the lake to visitors. - 4.6.49 The Council support the creation of a visitor facility at the northern end of the lake along the southern edge of Skelton Gate.
+The aim would to be build a visitor facility linked to management of the lake as a wildlife habitat and designed to be sensitive to its setting.
+It would act as a gateway into the Lower Aire Valley nature sites and river corridor from the urban area of Leeds. - 4.6.50 Creation of a visitor facility fits into a larger green space enhancement project, including improvements to the natural habitat, public rights of way signage, interpretation, provision of bird hides and incorporating the area to the west of Wyke Beck.
 There may also be potential for better recreational use of the lake, for non-motorised water activities such as canoeing or sailing. - 4.6.51 Attraction to the area could be further improved by creating an access to the site from the waterways network, for example through provision of a water taxi / river boat services and a stop and boat mooring facilities.